PriME: Privacy-aware Membership profile Estimation in networks: Introduction

 The development of private procedures for recovering the latent community structure in an observed network utilizing the density of connections between different vertices of the network is an important area of research.
 The existing methods to privately recover such underlying communities in graphical data fall into three main categories: perturbing non-private estimators of community labels by adding random noise, Bayesian sampling mechanisms, and adding noise to the network itself before applying spectral clustering to recover the latent communities.
 We refer to \citet{chen2023private,mohamed2022differentially,guo2023privacy,Hehir2021ConsistencyOP} for a comprehensive survey of these methods and their theoretical properties.

 Though previous research has explored the intersection of Stochastic Block Models (SBM) and privacy concerns, such investigations have not addressed the unique problem of recovering community membership profiles in mixed membership models while adhering to the Local DP constraints.
 In this paper, we consider the setting defined by \eqref{eq:DCMM}, where the network vertices belong to multiple communities.
+We characterize the fundamental tradeoff between privacy constraints and the statistical utility of any algorithm used to infer the membership profile matrix $\Pi$ from privatized data by establishing the minimax estimation rate of the parameter $\Pi$ under the loss $\mathcal{L}$ defined in \eqref{eq:loss}.

-We develop a spectral algorithm called PriME that estimates the membership profile matrix $\Pi$ from the network $\mathscr G$ ensuring Local Differential Privacy at a user-specified level.
-We show that under the loss $\mathcal L$ defined in \eqref{eq:loss}, the estimator produced by PriME is consistent in estimating $\Pi$ and is minimax rate optimal.
-To the best of our knowledge, our work is the first one to prove minimax lower bounds for the risk of community detection ensuring privacy constraints.
+Additionally, we propose a specific mechanism to modify the observed data to ensure $\varepsilon$-local differential privacy and introduce a spectral algorithm, PriME, that estimates the membership profile matrix $\Pi$ while adhering to user-specified local differential privacy constraints.
+We demonstrate that, under the loss $\mathcal{L}$, the estimator produced by PriME is consistent in estimating $\Pi$ and achieves the optimal minimax rate.
+To the best of our knowledge, this work is the first to establish the fundamental tradeoff between statistical accuracy and privacy in the context of community detection in networks with mixed membership profiles across multiple communities.

 This uncharted territory underscores the novelty and significance of our work in developing algorithms at the intersection of mixed membership modeling of networks with latent communities and privacy protection.